JPEG Still & Motion

 Our Video Over IP Subsystems combine H.264 or JPEG cores with everything needed to exercise them, including Raster to Block Conversion, Chroma sub-sampling, UDPIP, RTP, MTS, and DMA controllers.
-Ready-to-run board kits are available for Altera or Xilinx.
+Ready-to-run board kits are available for Intel or Xilinx.

 Video over IP Subsystems

 Video & Image Reference Designs

 Evaluate cores before buying or get a head start on system development with our platforms for JPEG and H.264.
 Each combines compression cores with peripherals, interconnects, and essential software in ready-to-run FPGA board systems.
 See the psubsystem pages, or contact CAST Sales for details.